-Samantha Bee's on-air mea culpa will be 'from the heart'
+Samantha Bee's on-air mea culpa: 'Sorry for breaking America'

 Marzi Daoust, a 35-year-old New York resident who was also in the audience, added: "I'm a huge fan of hers ...
 I think everybody will really enjoy tonight's show."

-Bee's on-air remarks will be the third stop on her apology tour.
+Bee's on-air remarks mark the third stop on her apology tour.

-The day after an episode aired in which Bee referred to Trump as a "feckless c***" during a segment about immigration policy, Bee apologized and called her comment "inappropriate and inexcusable."
+The day after the episode aired in which Bee used the vulgarity, she apologized and called her comment "inappropriate and inexcusable."

 "I crossed a line, and I deeply regret it," Bee said at the time.